 French Bulldogs are a Brachycephalic Breed

 Dogs with short snouts, such as French Bulldogs and Pugs, also have trouble licking their nose.
-You will need to use a moisturiser to help keep it moist.
+You will need to use a moisturizer to help keep it moist.

 Hyperkeratosis And Dry Nose In Dogs

 If left unchecked, it can damage your Frenchie’s sense of smell and cause significant suffering.
-In much more serious situations, sores and significant crusty growth will develop on your French Bulldogs nose.
+Sores and significant crusty growth will develop on your French Bulldogs nose in much more serious situations.